 We left the Capitol still overwhelmed and headed to grab a quick bite before we headed to the Georgia Tech Hotel.
 We had pizza for dinner and fell asleep exhausted and happy.

 The next day I headed off to work and toured Georgia State University and Georgia Tech while Randy roamed bookstores.
-(I would normally be jealous…but I was at Georgia Tech…psh) Around lunch I got a text from my co-worker Brass that was incredibly cryptic.
+(I would normally be jealous…but I was at Georgia Tech…psh) Around lunch I got a text from my co-worker, Matt Brass, that was incredibly cryptic.
 And after about 30 minutes, I realize that my entire office knows that I am married and complete panic sets in.
-I call Matt, “Everyone know?”
+I call Matt, “Everyone knows?”
 “Pretty much.”
 He is dying with laughter.
 Me, not so much.
 “PLEASE tell everyone to KEEP THIS OFF FACEBOOK!!
 Our families still don’t know!”
 Whoops.
 The office swore that our secret was safe.
 Later, talking to our Chief of Staff, he told me that the Governor’s Office knew and I should have known that it wouldn’t be a secret from our office for long.
 Friendship and Politics.
 Geesh.